 - Recommended for oddly shaped objects

 - Cool, tough look

 Disadvantages of Roof Baskets

-Rooftop baskets are very practical, but at the same time, they are among the most exposed when it comes to cargo safety while traveling at high speeds and when it comes to possible theft as well.
+Rooftop baskets are very practical, but at the same time, they are among the most exposed when it comes to cargo safety while traveling at high speeds and you have to take extra measures to make your cargo secure.
 The main disadvantages of rooftop baskets include: